Floofball-uwu/QuanserQubeProject/README.md

 Note that the PID coefficients are different for the simulation.
 That is because the simulation does not model the motor nor inertia of the disk.

 The real example will make the motor feel like a torsion spring when you "wind up" the disk.

+With both the virtual and real runs, it may take a small while before the system actually begins to act.

 # Pipeline